rendable/rafbradeys-miscrit-auto-farm-bot-py-tweaked/README.md

 Your channel URL (e.g., `https://notify.run/YOUR_CHANNEL_ID`) will be saved automatically.
 **Make sure to allow notifications on your phone or browser when prompted.**

+---

+### 📦 Updates

+- Added **Auto-Capture** feature that attempts to catch rare Miscrits automatically after attacking.

+---

+### 📝 TODO

+- Option to disable auto-capture after a single attempt to avoid spending platinum
+- Support for selecting **multiple images** for rare Miscrit detection
+- Add ability to **edit click positions** for attack and capture

+---

+### 🐛 Known Bugs / Errors

+- Auto-capture currently attempts a second catch, which may unintentionally spend platinum
+- Multiple image detection is temporarily broken—only works with **one** rare image selected